About Becoming an Egg Donor

 Dr. Selub is specially trained to perform the egg harvesting procedure, which takes place at the Surgery Center of Weston, located on the second floor of the Broward Health Weston building, in Weston, Florida., in the same building in which our office is located.
 You will receive intravenous medications for light sedation in the surgery center, so you will need to have someone to drive you home that day.

 Only after following all instructions properly and completing the egg donation process, will you receive a $3,000.00 honorarium payment to compensate you for your time and effort?
-Your check will arrive by mail within five to ten business days following your egg retrieval procedure if you are an anonymous egg donor for FIRST.
 Donors from outside agencies will be compensated according to the arrangements they have made with their agency and egg donors known to their recipients may make whatever arrangements they wish.

-If you are still interested in becoming an egg donor and wish to be considered for our program, contact Debbie Carmichael at the telephone number appearing above, or by email at [email protected].
-She will send you a form to fill it out.
+If you are interested in becoming an egg donor and wish to be considered for our program, contact Debbie Carmichael at the telephone number appearing above, or by email at [email protected].
+You can access our donor application form here (or request it be sent to you via email).
 After filling out the form, you may email it to us at [email protected], drop it off in person, or mail it to the address appearing on our home page.

-Please include a recent photograph of yourself; recipients of anonymous donor eggs often request to see pictures of potential egg donors to help them make a decision and feel more comfortable with the process.
+Please include a recent unfiltered photograph of your face and a full body photograph of yourself; recipients of anonymous donor eggs often request to see pictures of potential egg donors to help them make a decision and feel more comfortable with the process.